CometVisu/CometVisu/doc/manual/en/config/rrd/knx_linknx.rst

-Temperaturr from KNX with linknx
+Temperature from KNX with linknx
 --------------------------------

 linknx has the option of marking KNX objects as "persistent".